Live Oak Bank is a digitally focused bank that focuses on serving small businesses and their owners across the country.

 They are the country’s number-one SBA 7(a) lender by dollar volume, and they control over $3 billion in assets and $2 billion in deposits.

-Originally founded in 2007 as a lender for veterinary practices, Live Oak is most popular for its small business checking account, which offers all the bells and whistles of a standard business checking account without the fees and unnecessary features.
+Originally founded in 2007 as a lender for veterinary practices, Live Oak is most popular for its small business savings account, which offers all the bells and whistles of a standard business savings account without the fees and unnecessary features and a high APY.

 Live Oak is also known for its interest in innovation and technology.
 They recognize that the world operates in the digital realm, which is why they streamline their loan applications and underwriting processes entirely online.